 - Gain familiarity with incorporating microcontroller hardware peripherals into circuit designs, including the i2C module, PWM module, and serial port module.

-- Gain enough familiarity with C programming to code an electromechanical game controlled by an Arduino.
+- Gain enough familiarity with Python programming to code an electromechanical game controlled by an RP2040 microcontroller.

 - Describe how the internet works.

 - Gain familiarity with Linux basics and explain how they relate to the functioning of a Raspberry Pi.